Manipulative Tactics as a form of Domestic Abuse

 - Crimes involving risk of physical harm to those protected by the 1991 New Jersey Prevention of Domestic Violence Act

-As you can see, in addition to the more obvious forms of domestic violence like assault, behavior that attempts to control, manipulate, or threaten are chargeable offenses under New Jersey law.
+In addition to the more obvious forms of domestic violence like assault, as you can see, behavior that attempts to control, manipulate, or threaten are chargeable offenses under New Jersey law.

 Subtle Control as Domestic Violence